See how Genevieve Nnaji and daughter look alike

 Nollywood actress Genevieve Nnaji is certainly looking radiant with her daughter, Chimebuka Nnaji in this picture posted on Instagram.

-Genevieve, who celebrated her 40th birthday on May 3, 2019 is still looking beautiful, but her daughter has taken after the screen goddess in beauty as the due struck sharp resemblance.
+Genevieve, who celebrated her 40th birthday on May 3, 2019 is still looking beautiful, but her daughter has taken after the screen goddess in beauty as the duo struck sharp resemblance.

-As a single mother, Genevieve is a Nigerian actress, producer and director.
+As a single mother, Genevieve is an actress, producer and director.
 She won the Africa Movie Academy Award for Best Actress in a Leading Role in 2005, making her the first actress to win the award.

 As of 2009, Nnaji was one of the best paid actresses in Nollywood.